begiedz/begiedz/README.md

   success.push(day.effort);
 });
 ```
-<code>Last login: Thu Jun 21 22:38:13 on ttys000</code>
+<code>Last login: Thu Oct 17 17:17:13 on ttys000</code>
 <br>
 <code>begiedz@Dariuszs-MacBook-Air ~ %</code>

 <code>> Hi there!</code>

-<code>I'm Dariusz, a budding web developer with a knack for creating captivating digital experiences.
+<code>I'm Dariusz, a budding software engineer with a knack for creating captivating digital experiences.
 With a foundation in graphic and interior design, and a newfound love for coding, I aim to craft visually stunning and highly functional interfaces that make a lasting impact.</code>

 <code>My journey began in interior design, but I've since transitioned into the dynamic world of web development.
 I am passionate about blending aesthetic appeal with seamless functionality.
 I'm always eager to collaborate on transformative projects.
 Let's bring digital dreams to life and create wonders together!</code>